matplotlib/matplotlib/doc/users/annotations_guide.rst

 Zoom effect between Axes
 ========================

-mpl_toolkits.axes_grid.inset_locator defines some patch classs useful for interconnect two axes.
+mpl_toolkits.axes_grid.inset_locator defines some patch classes useful for interconnect two axes.
 Understanding the code requires some knowledge of how mpl's transform works.
 But, utilizing it will be straight forward.